bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/index.md

 layout: page
 ---

-## Your time, your progress, your happyness, your responsability
+## Your time, your progress, your happyness, your responsibility
  You study for your own profit and you spend a lot of time on it.
-So you are expected to take responsability for your own learning and happyness, that includes
+So you are expected to take responsibility for your own learning and happyness, that includes
 * asking for help when you need it (just email Linda or write her via Moodle)
 * providing anonymous feedback via Moodle
-* sharig what you wish to learn
+* sharing what you wish to learn
 * sharing suggestions for improvement
 * being mentally present during the labs